-The most apparent disadvantage is that it will be harder to park in confined spaces and less maneuverable.
+The most apparent disadvantage is that it will be harder to park in confined spaces and less manoeuvrable.
 Additionally, it won’t be as agile off-road, with the longer wheelbase more prone to ‘beaching’ and the longer rear overhang more susceptible to getting scraped.

-Pricing and availability
+Pricing and Availability

 Prices have yet to be confirmed but we can expect a moderate price increase of a couple of thousand to around £22,500 to £27,500 plus VAT.
 They will arrive into SsangYong dealers in around April 2020; which currently number around 65, but this is expected to increase to around 90 by the end of 2020.
-The SsangYong Musso LWB is back by the sector’s best warranty of seven years, 150,000 miles.
+The SsangYong Musso LWB is backed by the sector’s best warranty of seven years, or 150,000 miles.

-SsangYong Musso Long Wheelbase technical information
+SsangYong Musso Long Wheelbase Technical Information

-Engine: SsangYong 2,157cc 4-cylinder engine
+- Engine: SsangYong 2,157cc 4-cylinder engine

-Output: 179hp at 4,000rpm / 400 at 1,400-2,800
+- Output: 179hp at 4,000rpm / 400 at 1,400-2,800

-Transmission: 6-speed manual or 6-speed ‘Aisin’ automatic
+- Transmission: 6-speed manual or 6-speed ‘Aisin’ automatic

 - Towing capacity: TBC

-Overall length: 5,405mm
+- Overall length: 5,405mm

-Overall width: 2,175mm
+- Overall width: 2,175mm

-Overall height: 1,855mm
+- Overall height: 1,855mm

-Load bed length: 1,610mm
+- Load bed length: 1,610mm

-Side wall height: 600mm
+- Side wall height: 600mm

-Load bed width: 1,500mm
+- Load bed width: 1,500mm

-Loading height: 1,110mm
+- Loading height: 1,110mm